Stats

 Why ERA Is Complicated in Youth Baseball

-ERA is a useful concept — "how many runs does this pitcher give up?" — but the number itself is noisy at younger ages for several reasons:
+ERA answers a useful question ("how many runs does this pitcher give up?"), but the number itself is noisy at younger ages for several reasons:

 Defense matters too much.
 A youth pitcher with a great arm can have a 6.00 ERA because the team commits 4 errors per game.
 The runs aren't the pitcher's fault, but the earned/unearned distinction is often applied inconsistently.